nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 nRF9160: LTE Sensor Gateway
 ###########################

-The LTE Sensor Gateway sample demonstrates how to transmit sensor data from an nRF9160 Development Kit to the `nRF Cloud`_.
+The LTE Sensor Gateway sample demonstrates how to transmit sensor data from an nRF9160 DK to the `nRF Cloud`_.
 Unlike the :ref:`nrf_cloud` sample, the sensor data is collected via Bluetooth LE.
 Therefore, this sample acts as a gateway between Bluetooth LE and the LTE connection to the nRF Cloud.